Raghav8810/Disney-Clone-Using-React-js/README.md

-I have made this project using React js and firebase .
+I have made this project using React js and firebase.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).